On A Mission (October)

 October 2024 (6 October - 2 November).

 Open the Resource Pack PDF for all the information on the weekly subthemes and the daily prompts and Bible readings which shape our Daily Worship and Sunday Live services.
-Take a look at our Connect Bible Study Questions PDF to see the material adapted for small Connect groups or personal Bible study.
+Read our Connect Bible Study Questions PDF that accompany this month's theme.

 In the New Testament Jesus and the Holy Spirit urged the apostles to go out and share the Gospel, the life transforming message of hope — God’s Kingdom — where everyone can belong and be treated with dignity and respect as beloved children of God.
 To the ends of the earth!